 My goal is to make tax as easy as possible for you.
 The service also includes reminding you of upcoming deadlines.
 Clients also receive a monthly newsletter covering tax changes.

 If you have been dealing with your own affairs, or using an accountant, I can help.
 The transfer process is both quick and easy.

 Are you dealing with your own tax affairs?

 Many small business owners make the mistake of trying to do everything themselves.
 Unfortunately, this could cost them significant time and money.

 People usually underestimate the amount of time it will take..
 That time would be much better spent working on the business rather than in it.

 Accountancy fees qualify for tax relief in the accounts.
 Unfortunately, there is no deduction available for your own time – however long it takes.

 With the regular changes in the tax regulations, you may also miss out on allowances and reliefs.
 As a result, you could also end up paying more tax by trying to do things yourself.

-There are three key points you should consider when engaging an accountant:
+There are three key points you should consider:

 1) What are their qualifications?